ivatt260/TinyPascal/Tests/README.txt

               of ".mod".

-              Note that this uses "Peek" and "Poke" to direct memory access, and this file is set up to use 0xA000; Kelly Loyd reported using 0x2000 in his ROM in High Address Space MemberSHIP card.
-Change the address in the maze3a.mod, then recompile, and reassemble the resulting ".asm" file, to create the .hex file at the correct memory partition.
+              Note that this uses "Peek" and "Poke" to direct memory access.
+It tries to find RAM at low memory or higher memory; hopefully this works for you.

+              If not, Change the addresses in the maze3a.mod, then recompile, and reassemble the resulting ".asm" file, to create the .hex file at the correct memory partition.

-              Execute this by (say) "TinyPascal < maze3a.mod" this results in the file "assemblerOut.asm" - copy this manually to "maze3a.asm".
+              Compile this by (eg) "TinyPascal < maze3a.mod" this results in the file "assemblerOut.asm" - copy this manually to "maze3a.asm" and assemble with a18 - see the script example below.

 maze3a.txt  : a simple script file to compile maze3a.asm into
               maze3a.hex.
 You'll have to change this to suit